Conserving Melbourne's heritage values

 Anzac Station will have an entry point on the edge of the Shine of Remembrance Reserve grounds.
 The design of the station entrance will be respectful of the heritage context, and strict environmental controls will be used to protect this important community asset during the construction and operation of the Metro Tunnel.

-The South African Soldiers Memorial, previously located in the reserve at the junction of St Kilda and Albert roads, is one of a number of monuments that has been relocated to facilitate the construction of the Metro Tunnel.
+The South African Soldiers Memorial, previously located in the reserve at the junction of St Kilda and Albert roads, is one of a number of monuments that have been relocated to facilitate the construction of the Metro Tunnel.

-We recognise the importance of this monument and is working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip, as custodians of the monument, to determine an appropriate permanent location for the memorial.
+We recognise the importance of this monument and are working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip to determine an appropriate permanent location it at the completion of works.

-The Burke and Wills monument near the corner of Collins Street and Swanston Street would has also been removed and will be reinstated following the completion of works.
+The Burke and Wills monument near the corner of Collins Street and Swanston Street has also been removed and will be reinstated following the completion of works.